Will o' the Wisp (comics): Fictional character biography

 Jackson Arvad was born in Scranton, Pennsylvania.
-A former employee at the Roxxon Energy Corporation, he worked in the division dedicated to electromagnetic research as a scientist.
-Under constant pressure of being fired, Arvad spent much time furthering his work on electromagnetism, getting little sleep in the process.
-He eventually ended up falling asleep on the job, unable to save himself from a laboratory accident that would change his life.

-He ended up being caught in the electromagnetic field of a device he was working on, the device weakening the electromagnetic attraction between the molecules in his body, threatening his life.
-When his boss learned of the accident, he decided to let Arvad die, but not before he demanded any scientific applications the device would have had.

-However, Arvad was able to save himself when he learned he was suddenly able to control the level of attraction between his body's molecules.
+An employee at the Roxxon Energy Corporation, he works as a scientist in the division dedicated to electromagnetic research.
+Under constant pressure of being fired, Arvad overworks himself and ends up falling asleep on the job, causing him to be caught in the electromagnetic field of a device he was working on.
+This weakens the electromagnetic attraction between the molecules in his body, threatening his life.
+When his boss learns of the accident, he decides to let Arvad die.
+However, Arvad saves himself after learning to control the level of attraction between his molecules.

-Will o' the Wisp was forced by his employer, Jonas Harrow, to carry out criminal activities.
-Spider-Man persuaded him instead to resist Harrow.
+Will o' the Wisp is forced by his employer, Jonas Harrow, to carry out criminal activities.
+Spider-Man persuades him to resist Harrow instead.
+Will o' the Wisp attempts to kill Harrow multiple times, but is thwarted by Spider-Man.

-He attempted to kill his employer Jonas Harrow multiple times, but was stopped each time by either Spider-Man or inadvertently by Tarantula.
-Finally, he opted to simply hypnotize the man into confessing his crimes to the police.

-Will o' the Wisp later took control of Killer Shrike's battle-suit and kidnapped Dr. Marla Madison, who restored him to his corporeal form.
-Will o' the Wisp later forced his former partner, James Melvin, to expose the Brand Corporation's illicit activities to the news media.
+Will o' the Wisp takes control of Killer Shrike's battle-suit and kidnaps Marla Madison, who restores him to his corporeal form.
+Will o' the Wisp later forces his former partner, James Melvin, to expose the Brand Corporation's illicit activities to the news media.

-Will o' the Wisp later first encountered The Outlaws while hunting down Spider-Man in connection with a crime.
-Will o' the Wisp eventually joined the Outlaws as an adventurer, to rescue the kidnapped daughter of a Canadian official.
+Will o' the Wisp encounters the Outlaws while hunting down Spider-Man in connection with a crime.
+Will o' the Wisp eventually joins the Outlaws as an adventurer, helping to rescue the kidnapped daughter of a Canadian official.

 Civil War

-Years later, Will o' the Wisp would show up in league with the Scarecrow and later the Molten Man as part of the Chameleon's plot to get revenge on Peter Parker after unmasking during Civil War.
+Will o' the Wisp allies with the Scarecrow and later Molten Man as part of the Chameleon's plot to get revenge on Peter Parker after he publicly reveals his identity as Spider-Man during the "Civil War" storyline.

-He was seen among an army of supervillains organized by Hammerhead that was captured by Iron Man and S.H.I.E.L.D. agents.

-In The Punisher War Journal vol. 2 #4, the Punisher blew up a bar where Will o' the Wisp was attending a wake for Stilt-Man, after poisoning the guests.
-It was later mentioned in She-Hulk vol. 2 #17 that "they all had to get their stomachs pumped and be treated for third-degree burns."
+Will o' the Wisp is among the villains who visit the Bar with No Name to attend the wake of Stilt-Man, who was killed by the Punisher.
+The Punisher attacks the funeral, poisons the guests, then blows up the bar.
+The victims are treated for severe burns and have the poison pumped from their bodies.